mponce0/SystemTools/src-content/vim_commands.md

 ### Plugins
 `vi` has a large set of contributed *plugins* which allows for a highly cutomizable experience.
+Plugins will be installed in a `.vim` sub-directory within the user's home-dir.
+Installation is usually done via a "package manager" and there are a few different ones.

 Personally, I don't use a lot of plugins, but here are some of the ones I'm currently using:
 [NERDTree](https://github.com/preservim/nerdtree),